Varnish

 }

-file to point to the Varnish service you just created.
-You also need to disable the router cache as it is now entirely redundant with Varnish.
+Edit your route definitions to point to the Varnish service you just created.
+Also disable the router cache as Varnish now provides caching.

 "https://{default}/":